kenhuyang/dji_system.bin/README.md

 https://genius.com/Francis-ford-coppola-the-godfather-scene-8-annotated

 Drone Corleone: "When...when did I ever refuse an accommodation?
 All of you know me here.
 When did I ever refuse?
 Except one time.
 And why?
 Because I believe this unlocked drone business is gonna destroy us in the years to come.
 I mean, it's not like ratemode, FPV or even, BLVOS which is something that most people want nowadays, and is forbidden to them...
-Even the police departments that've helped us in the past with gambling and other things are gonna refuse to help us when in comes to unlocked drones.
+Even the police departments that've helped us in the past with gambling and other things are gonna refuse to help us when it comes to unlocked drones.
 And I believed that then and I believe that now."

 bin4ry: "Times have changed.
 It's not like the Old Days when we can do anything we want."